Viking Sites to Visit in Ireland:

 St. Kevin founded an early monastic site at Glendalough in the 6th century and by the 9th century it was a significant site, which is a sure way to draw the attention of Viking raiders.

-An excellent round tower remains standing, and it’s easy to see how monks would have used it as a look-out to spot Viking trouble coming in from a distance as well as serve as a safe location to stash treasure and wait out the Viking raid.
-More than 80 of these towers are known to have been built all over the country.
+Today an excellent round tower remains.
+It’s easy to see how monks would have used it as a look-out to spot Viking trouble coming in from a distance!
+It also served as a safe location to stash treasure and wait out the Viking raid.